 Wharton expects the highest quality of scholarship from its doctoral candidates, and your performance is reviewed at the end of each academic year.
 Students with less than a B average for all courses taken in that 12-month period (including final grades or incompletes from previous work) must submit a written statement in support of his or her continuation in the program, to be reviewed by the student’s program coordinator and the Doctoral Programs Office.
 Failure to initiate a written appeal results in an automatic withdrawal from the program by the start of the next academic year.

 You are given two opportunities to pass the preliminary examinations.
-An appeal for a third attempt can be made by following the procedure described in the Wharton School Doctoral Programs: Policies and Procedures, a supplementary publication for matriculated students.
+An appeal for a third attempt can be made to the Vice Dean of Wharton Doctoral Programs.
 Individual departmental graduate programs may impose more stringent requirements.

 The Doctor of Philosophy degree normally requires 3 to 5 years of full-time study.
 Entry into the program is only possible in the fall semester.
 After entry, you take course work as necessary to prepare for admission to candidacy.
 You are admitted to candidacy upon the successful completion of course requirements, your preliminary examinations, and a seminar in communication and teaching skills.
 In all of the School’s programs, the preliminary examinations must be completed at least one year prior to the defense of the dissertation.